 About This Course

-Education - Professional Master of Education (Art and Design) Jointly offered with C.I.T./C.C.A.D.
+Education - Professional Master of Education (Art and Design) Jointly offered with M.T.U./C.C.A.D.

-(Joint Degree between University College Cork and Cork Institute of Technology)
+(Joint Degree between University College Cork and Munster Technological University)

 2 years Full-time

 See Fees and Costs for full details.

 Candidates must have as a minimum requirement a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in a Fine Art or Design discipline(s) that is recognised by the Teaching Council of Ireland for the teaching of art in a post-primary school.
 See Requirements for full details.

 12 March 2021

 7 September 2021

 The Professional Master of Education (Art and Design) is a new two-year, full-time Level 9 postgraduate professional teacher education programme offered jointly by Munster Technological University, Crawford College of Art & Design (M.T.U C.C.A.D.) and U.C.C. that leads to a professional qualification as post-primary teacher of Art and Design.
 It is recognised and accredited by the Teaching Council of Ireland for the purpose of registration as a post-primary teacher of Art and Design in Ireland and the EU.
 The programme integrates three strands of study.
 Firstly, it involves the student in direct teaching of Art and Design through two, year-long school placements.
 Secondly, students attend a range of art and design workshops and lectures that broaden their subject knowledge to meet the demands of the post-primary Art and Design curricula along with exploring Art and Design Pedagogy.
 Thirdly, students attend lectures and tutorials at both M.T.U., the C.C.A.D. and U.C.C., which develop student teachers’ requisite professional knowledge, skills, understanding and competences.